The Last of England (painting): Painting

 The painting depicts a man and his wife seeing England for the last time.
 The two main figures, based on Brown and his wife, Emma, stare ahead, stony-faced, ignoring the white cliffs of Dover which can be seen disappearing behind them in the top right of the picture.
 They are huddled under an umbrella that glistens with sea-spray.
 The family's clothing and the bundle of books next to them indicate that they are middle class and educated, and so they are not leaving for the reasons that would force the emigration of the working classes; Brown's writing touched on the same theme:

 In the foreground a row of cabbages hang from the ship's rail, provisions for the long voyage.
 In the background are other passengers, including a pair of drunken men, one of whom was conceived by Brown as "shaking his fist and cursing the land of his birth".
 Also present are "an honest family of the green-grocer kind, father (mother lost), eldest daughter and younger children".
 The father is barely visible except for the pipe he holds; his daughter has her arm around a curly-haired boy.
-The fair-haired child eating an apple behind the man's shoulder was modeled by Brown and Emma's child, Catherine, who was born in 1850.
+The fair-haired child eating an apple behind the man's shoulder was modeled on Brown and Emma's child, Catherine, who was born in 1850.
 The baby concealed under the cloak of the woman in the foreground, and whose hand she is clasping, is supposedly their second child, Oliver.

 In order to mirror the harsh conditions in the painting Brown worked mostly outside in his garden, and was happy when the weather was poor – he recorded his feelings of delight when the cold turned his hand blue, as this was how he wanted it to appear in the painting.
 He was seen as strange by his neighbours who saw him out in all kinds of weather.
 He composed a short verse to accompany the painting in which the woman is depicted as hopeful for the future:

 Brown's painting room was above a china shop at 33 High Street, Hampstead and sittings took place in the house's garden.
 His diary noted that the "ribbons of the bonnet took me 4 weeks to paint".